Distance learning - Edinburgh Napier University

 To apply for a bursary

 Two Nicola Pickard bursaries will be awarded in 2018.
-You must have a confirmed place on the 2017/18 graduate certificate in the care of people with epilepsy distance learning course run by Edinburgh Napier University before applying for the Nicola Pickard Bursary.
+You must have a confirmed place on the 2018/19 graduate certificate in the care of people with epilepsy distance learning course run by Edinburgh Napier University before applying for the Nicola Pickard Bursary.
 You must be a UK resident working in the NHS or delivering an NHS service through a voluntary sector organisation.

 Applications open on 1 May 2018